EvanQuan/agrippas-trilemma/README.md

 This alone heavily favoured IF as a choice.

 Third, I'm primarily making this game for myself and a select few individuals are who are interested.
-I recognize that creating something like a sidescroller or top-down shooter may be far more flashy, impressive, appeal to a larger audience, and potentially even be marketable, but I'm not really doing this to impress.
+I recognize that creating something like a sidescroller or top-down shooter may be far more flashy, appeal to a larger audience, and potentially even be marketable, but I'm not really doing this to impress.
 My own IF is something I've genuinely wanted to make for a while.

 #### Why not use Inform?